 Once in high school, Dylan proved himself a multi-talented athlete.
-A runner, basketball player, and skiier, he was named Physical Education Student of the Year for his high school in 2011.
-These days he doesn’t settle for average high school competition.
+A runner, basketball player, and skier, he was named Physical Education Student of the Year for his high school in 2011.
+These days he doesn’t settle for an average high school competition.
 Instead, he prefers to test his skills against more advanced athletes in half and full marathons.
-In 2016, Dylan completed the Georgetown to Idaho Springs half marathon in Idaho in 1:34:39.
+In 2016, Dylan completed the Georgetown to Idaho Springs half marathon in Idaho at 1:34:39.
 That feat ranked him 93rd place out of more than 1,100 men in the race.
 This weekend he’ll be joining more than 60 DP staff members at the Colfax Marathon.
 He’s only running the half, though, because two marathons this month might be a little much.

 Dylan’s athletic success isn’t confined to his own achievements.
 He also participates in the Highpointe Day Program with funding from Developmental Pathways, leading workouts twice a week for people of all ages and abilities.
 Somehow, he manages to find time to lead a walking group for DP staff once a week in the summer as well.